Assessing forensic risk: a psychodynamic approach (P20)

 You will be sent the necessary login link about a week before the course start date.
 Should you have any concerns about the accessibility of remote delivery please contact us to discuss how we can best help you.

-• online perversions
+• Online perversions

-• stalking: a relational approach
+• Stalking: A relational approach

-• violence as tragedy, violence as tyranny
+• Violence as tragedy, violence as tyranny

-• violence and sexual deviation in adolescence
+• Sexual aggression in adolescence

 Although there are no formal academic entry requirements, we ask that you have had some previous learning/experience in the basics of psychodynamic theory.